A guide to the main festivals in India and key dates to plan your trip

 Your last port of call is Varanasi, regarded as the spiritual capital of India.
 The city draws pilgrims who bathe in the River Ganges’ sacred waters and perform funeral rites.
 Along its winding streets are some 2,000 temples, including Kashi Vishwanath, the ‘Golden Temple,’ dedicated to the Hindu God Shiva.

-For more details on our itineraries or to discuss a bespoke itinerary, call Simply India Holidays by Somak on 0208 423 3000 or email
+For more details on our itineraries or to discuss a bespoke itinerary, call Simply India Holidays by Somak on 0208 423 3000 or email in***@so***.uk and we will be delighted to help you plan your trip to Incredible India.

 About